charlieroberts/screamer/README.md

 ## Reference
 The main programmatic elements of screamer are:

-- *Configuration*: Used to control global properties of the renderer, for example, post-processing effects and render quality
+- *Configuration*: Used to control global properties of the renderer, for example, post-processing effects and render quality.
+Applies to all subsequent renderings.
 - *Geometries*: mmmm enough said
 - *Combinators*: Operators used to combine geometries or to nest combinators.
 - *Modifcations*: Single-character operators to transform geometries and combinators in various ways.